tosinezekiel/advance-stream-stats/README.md

 # Streamlabs task
-This application is aimed at providing stats to twitch streamers and more detailed analytics if they are subscribed to the service
+This application is aimed at demonstrating advance payment system using laravel and vue

 # Requirements
 ```sh